lsst-dm/dmtn-031/index.rst

    Blanco 4m telescope with the Dark Energy Camera (DECam).
 We use observations in the g and r bands and a total of 183 visits starting with visit id 0406285 for a total of 10,980 CCDs exposures.

-New Horizons
+Hyper-Suprime Cam

-   We use data that was observed on the Subaru telescope using Hyper-Suprime Cam (HSC) as part of efforts .
-   The data were observed as part of a path-finding for the `New Horizons`_ probe.
-There are a total of 39 visits contained in data labeled ``pointing 908`` we we use to test an extremely dense case for both reference and source objects.
+   We use data that was observed on the Subaru telescope using Hyper-Suprime Cam (HSC).
+These observations are within the galactic plane and thus have a extremely high density of reference and source objects given their position on the sky and depth.
+There are a total of 39 visits contained in data labeled ``pointing 908``.
 This pointing starts with visit id 3350 and contains a total number of 4056 CCD exposures.

 .. note::

    As part of which efforts?

    I'd suggest not just referring to “New Horizons” in the heading above and below — it's actually HSC data (as your description, but not the headings, make clear — so let's say that to avoid any ambiguity.
+[Okay]

 .. note::